peterkuma/pst/README.md

 a key-value pair.
 Flags beginning with a dash and double dash are converted to key-value pairs.

-Any amount of whitespace or indentation is equivalent to a single space.
+Any amount of white space or indentation is equivalent to a single space.
 Separation between words, brackets, special characters such as `:` in the key of a key-value pair matters.